danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 }
 ```

 In the code above, we subscribe to the pressed state and trigger a function every time the state changes.
-We then trigger the
-`pressAction` if the configuration is pressed and the `endAction` if it's not.
+We then trigger the `pressAction` if the configuration is pressed and the `endAction` if it's not.

-If you wonder why the actions aren't named `pressAction` and `releaseAction`, let me spoil a future finding.
-If we apply this to a button, then start scrolling while pressing the button, the `endAction` will be triggered as the gesture is cancelled, even if we still keep our finger pressed.
-On other words, it's *not* a release event, but rather an event for when the gesture ends.
-We need to handle release in another way.
+If you wonder why `endAction` isn't called `releaseAction`, let me spoil a future finding.
+If we apply this style to a button in a scroll view, then start scrolling when the button is pressed, the `endAction` will be triggered as the gesture is cancelled, even if we still press the button.
+In other words, this is *not* a release action.
+We must handle releases in another way.

-## How to handle double taps
+### How to handle double taps

 To handle double taps, we just have to detect how fast two press events are triggered.
-To implement this for our button style, first add this state:
+To implement this for our button style, first add this state to the style:

 ```swift
 @State